roydukkey/dotenv-dot/README.md

 ## Usage

 Dot-notation variables are those which contain a dot (.) in there name.
-Add dot-notation variables to the `.env` file just as any other variable.
+Add dot-notation variables to the `.env` file like any other variable.

 ```dosini
 MAIL_CONFIG.service=gmail